Getting your Anywhere Theatre Festival production underway? You’re in the right place.

 If your show includes any special requirements (e.g., pyrotechnics, death-defying acts…late performance times), you should check these with the venue manager and ensure the Council is notified, in case an inspection is required.

-Access Arts provides a collection of practical checklists and information sheets for arts and cultural organisations to assist in improving access and developing audiences.
+In the meantime, Access Arts provides a collection of practical checklists and information sheets for arts and cultural organisations to assist in improving access and developing audiences.

 Their resources can be found at: http://www.artsaccessaustralia.org/resources